jagusztinl/math_eng/README.md

 ### **III.
 Applications**

-* These relationships are essential for solving triangles (determining unknown sides or angles given sufficient data).
+These relationships are fundamental for solving triangles (determining unknown sides or angles from given data).

-* Widely used in geometry, trigonometry, engineering, architecture, navigation, and physics.
+They are widely used in geometry, trigonometry, engineering, architecture, navigation, and physics.

 ---
-Of course!
-Below is a **precise, literal, and complete English translation of Topic 15** from your oral mathematics matura document, following the original structure, definitions, theorems, and formulas as closely as possible.
-If you need images or specific diagrams exactly as in the PDF, please specify the page and I will provide the transcription or a description.
+Certainly!
+Here is a **precise, sentence-by-sentence English translation of Topic 15** (“Congruence Transformations, Congruence of Figures.
+Symmetry.
+Similarity Transformations.
+Perimeter and Area of Similar Plane Figures, Surface Area and Volume of Similar Solids.
+Application of Similarity in Proofs of Plane Geometry Theorems”) from your mathematics oral matura document.
+The translation preserves the original mathematical structure, terminology, logic, and all formulas, without omission or summarization.
+If you need diagrams or original layouts from the PDF, please specify the page and I will provide them.

 ---

 ## 15. Topic: Congruence Transformations, Congruence of Figures.
 Symmetry.
 Similarity Transformations.
 Perimeter and Area of Similar Plane Figures, Surface Area and Volume of Similar Solids.
-Application of Similarity in Proofs of Plane Geometry Theorems
+Application of Similarity in Proofs of Plane Geometry Theorems.

 ---

 ### **I. Congruence Transformations**

-**Definition:**
-A *congruence transformation* (isometry) is a transformation of the plane (or space) that preserves distances (lengths).
+A **congruence transformation** (isometry) is a transformation of the plane (or space) that preserves distances (lengths).

-Congruence transformations in the plane include:
+The congruence transformations of the plane are:

-* Translation (shift)
+* **Translation (shift)**
-* Rotation
+* **Rotation**
-* Reflection (across a line)
+* **Reflection (across a line)**
-* Glide reflection (reflection followed by translation along the axis)
+* **Glide reflection** (reflection followed by a translation along the axis)

 **Properties:**

-* Congruence transformations preserve distances, angles, areas, perimeters, and the congruence of figures.
+* Congruence transformations preserve distances, angles, areas, perimeters, and congruence of figures.
 * The image of a segment is a segment of the same length.
 * The image of a figure is congruent to the original.